ehsansh84/cheatsheets/networking/networking.md

 # Networking cheatsheet by Ehsan Shirzadi

 ### NAT private networok to internet(Public):
+This code must executed on HA on the node acting as a gateway
 ```
 echo 1 > /proc/sys/net/ipv4/ip_forward
 iptables -t nat -A POSTROUTING -o public_interface -j MASQUERADE